Welcome to William Bellamy Primary

 We have a list of useful EYFS documents attached below.

-We are aiming for our EYFS children to meet Early Learning Goals (Expected levels of attainment) or Exceeding descriptors (above Expected attainment) at the end of the Reception year.
+We are aiming for our EYFS children to meet Early Learning Goals (Expected levels of attainment) and some children may attain Exceeding descriptors (above Expected attainment) at the end of the Reception year.
 Please help by reading these descriptors, attending our workshops and supporting at home.

 Examples of children demonstrating learning and development at Early Learning Goal level